106 Town Square Drive

 Open 7 Days - Free Ground Shipping

-Welcome to the Fishing Report from the Great Smoky Mountians.
-It is sunny and 67 degrees in Townsend this morning.
-Traffic is very light on the roads.
+Welcome to the Fishing Report from the Great Smoky Mountains.
+It is overcast and 64 degrees in Townsend this morning.
+The sun will shine most of the day and the temperature will reach the high 80’s.

-Little River is flowing at 55 cubic feet per second (cfs) or 1.31 feet on the flow gauge.
-Median flow for this date is 137 cfs.
-The water temperature at 8:15 am is 69.7 degrees.
+We got a little more rain, .25 inches at the shop.
+Little River ticked up last night as a result but it has dropped back to normal.
+Flow is currently 136 cubic feet per second (cfs) or 1.69 feet on the gauge.
+Median flow for this date is 138 cfs.
+The water temperature at 8:05 am is 68 degrees.
+Yesterday the water temperature peaked at 72 degrees just below the Townsend “Y”.

 Have a great day and thank you for being here with us.